 In April 2020, we and Silicon Valley Bank entered into the Deferral Agreement whereby we and Silicon Valley Bank agreed to extend the repayment dates of all monthly payments of principal due and the maturity date with respect to the Term Loan by six months.
-In March 2021, we entered into First Amendment with Silicon Valley Bank.
+In March 2021, we entered into the First Amendment with Silicon Valley Bank.
 The First Amendment increased the aggregate principal amount of the Term Loan commitment by Silicon Valley Bank to up to \$30.0 million.
-Up to \$20.0 million is available under the first tranche of the Term Loan, or the First Tranche, \$5.0 million of which was advanced immediately to repay the outstanding obligations under the Term Loan prior to the First Amendment with the remainder of the First Tranche commitments available through December 31, 2021, and up to \$10.0 million is available under the second tranche, or the Second Tranche, subject to the completion of certain clinical and financial milestones which Second Tranche commitment is available through December 31, 2022.
+Up to \$20.0 million is available under the first tranche of the Term Loan, or the First Tranche, \$5.0 million of which was advanced immediately to repay the outstanding obligations under the Term Loan prior to the First Amendment.
+The remainder of the First Tranche commitments, or \$15.0 million, expired on December 31, 2021.
+Up to \$10.0 million is available under the second tranche, or the Second Tranche, subject to the completion of certain clinical and financial milestones which Second Tranche commitment is available through December 31, 2022.
 Pursuant to the First Amendment, the Term Loan will mature on January 1, 2026.
-As of March 22, 2021, we have \$5.0 million outstanding under the Term Loan.
+As of December 31, 2021, we have \$5.0 million outstanding under the Term Loan.